Infineon/wpcqi-optiga-trust-charge/certificates/README.md

 1. `pip install .`
 1. connect the OPTIGA Trust Sample to the Perso2Go Board, connect the latter to you PC
 1. `python`
-1. As a test try the following, check whetehr the output is similar to the one below
+1. As a test try the following, check whether the output is similar to the one below
     ```bash
     C:\git\wpcqi-optiga-trust-charge\certificates\python-optiga-trust>python
     Python 3.8.1 (tags/v3.8.1:1b293b6, Dec 18 2019, 22:39:24) [MSC v.1916 32 bit (Intel)] on win32